Documentation sets

 For more details about the public documentation interface, see our public documentation guide.

-When a documentation contains only one category, the navigation bar is hidden for a cleaner reading experience.
+When a documentation set contains only one category, the navigation bar is hidden for a cleaner reading experience.